oriooctopus/anyone-can-code/roadmap/roadmap.md

   - in that same vein there is an option to see a 'hint'.
 You can look at our pseudocode

 - should there be a skip button on challenges?

+- faq for some sublessons.
+For example, on variables, some people might be like, 'why are they using var?'

+- you can highlight parts of a lesson and you'll see it in the recap